Elzer Law Firm, LLC

 Copyright © Elzer Law Firm LLC.
 All Rights Reserved.

-The Family and Medical Leave Act (FMLA) of 1993 requires covered employers to provide up to 12 weeks of unpaid leave of absence without threatening the job status of eligible workers for numerous family and individual medical situations.
+The Family and Medical Leave Act (FMLA) of 1993 requires covered employers to provide up to 12 weeks of unpaid leave of absence for eligible workers for numerous family and individual medical situations.
 These medical conditions include a pregnancy and care of a newborn (mothers and fathers); placement of a child for adoption or foster care; care for an immediate family member with a severe health condition; and the worker’s own serious illness or injury.

 The FMLA applies to employers who have at least 50 employees within 75 miles of the employee’s work location.
 For an employee to be eligible, he or she must be employed for at least one year, and must have worked at least 1250 hours in the past twelve months.